siusoon/VocableCode/workshop/2020_Queering.md

 ### Queering Vocable Code
 (Design for online workshop)

-[No prior coding experience is required]

-[Open to feminists of all genders]
+[No prior coding experience is required & Open to feminists of all genders]

 Link: https://www.uroboros.design/queering-vocable-code